 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 How to get affordable car insurance after a drunk driving conviction.

 A DUI isn’t the end of your driving, but it can make finding affordable car insurance difficult.
-The bad news is that you can expect higher premiums, but the good news is that not all insurers look at convicted drivers the same way.
+The bad news is that you can expect higher premiums to the tune of about 50% more, but the good news is that not all insurers look at convicted drivers the same way.

 What's in this guide?

 - How to compare rates for DUI insurance

 - How much will my insurance go up after a DUI?

 - How does a DUI affect car insurance?